bbakunowicz/insulo/README.md

 2. The language of the TablePagination component under the table component should be changed.

 # Licensing
-The project is generally licensed under the MIT license, with the exception of the Insulo packages located in the *packages* directory, which are licensed under the Apache-2.0 license.
+The project is generally licensed under the MIT license, with the exception of the InsuloJS packages located in the *packages* directory, which are licensed under the Apache-2.0 license.